 Good effluent management on dairy farms is constructive on and off the farm.
 Benefits include money saved on fertiliser, improved soil condition and moisture retention due to organic matter, reduced nutrient losses from farms and productivity gains.

 The Regional Estuaries Initiative will work with farmers, industry and catchment groups to promote best practice in dairy effluent management.
 It will review dairy effluent systems in and develop best practice management plans.
 In partnership with dairy farmers, 20 priority effluent systems will be upgraded.

 These programs will reduce the amount of nutrients entering waterways, leading to improved estuarine health and long-term sustainability of the dairy industry in Western Australia.

 Transitioning dairy farms to best practice through self-regulation will work best with the keen involvement and leadership of industry representatives.
 DairyCare will be led by Western Dairy in partnership with catchment groups, dairy farmers and State government agencies to reduce nutrient loss off dairy farms and improve water quality of regional estuaries.
-DairyCare will be supported with over $2.5 million funding from the Royalties for Regions programs Regional Estuaries Initiative and Revitalising Geographe Waterways.
+DairyCare will be supported with over $2.5 million funding from Regional Estuaries Initiative and Revitalising Geographe Waterways programs.

 - provide farmers with information and tools to make better fertiliser decisions

 - support upgrades to dairy effluent systems